News

 Jeff Tibbals of Bybee & Tibbals secured the dismissal of a Complaint brought by the City of Folly Beach and other special interest groups, against his clients, oceanfront Folly Beach lot owners, alleging that some of their property was owned in public trust, as though the property was subject to condemnation.
 Although Tibbals achieved victory for his clients in Court, the parties ultimately agreed upon a settlement which set aside a portion of the disputed property for Folly Beach Nature Conservancy, in a resolution driven by the best interests of his clients, and “moral and public interest grounds.”

-October 18, 2020
+Originally Posted: October 19, 2020

 In the Sunday feature article of the Charleston Post & Courier, Jeff Tibbals of Bybee & Tibbals provided commentary relating to eminent domain law in South Carolina, and how its application has often led to displacement and division of historic and predominantly Black communities.
 “Money talks, and sometimes poor communities with less don’t have a voice,” Tibbals said.

-Summerville to purchase nearly 30 acres near Woodlands Mansion for $6.5 million
+Summerville to Purchase Nearly 30 Acres Near Woodlands Mansion for $6.5 Million

 Representing the Town of Summerville in separate condemnation and inverse condemnation actions relating to the Town’s extension of N. Maple Street, Bybee & Tibbals fosters a unique settlement resolution.
 After negotiations for payment of just compensation for the Town’s condemnation of a 3.61-acre portion of a larger parcel came to a standstill, the Town reached an agreement with the landowner to purchase the entire 30.67 acres of property with plans for future use to potentially include green space and municipal facilities.

-January 15, 2020
+Originally Posted: January 15, 2020

 Jeff Tibbals recently prevailed at trial on behalf of a landowner seeking to confirm title to marsh surrounding a 3 acre island near Kiawah Island, South Carolina.
 The case was decided on the basis of a King’s Grant from 1774.
 Read the Charleston Post & Courier’s article reporting on the case.